Captison/takedown/readme.md

 **All** of the target document structure is defined in the `convert` settings.
 Omit `{value}` from a converter to suppress descendant output.
 Set it to to `null` to turn off its output completely.

-**`parent`**
+The `child` insertion variable is available only on parseable entities.
+It will have
+- `count`: number of child entities (including text nodes)
+- `first`: converter name of the first child (or `text` for text node)
+- `last`: converter name of the last child (or `text` for text node)

+A couple of additional variables are also available on every entity (except `root`).
-Every converter also has the insertion variable `parent`, which contains the variable data (excluding `value`) from the containing converter.
-This will be `undefined` for the root converter.
+- `parent`: object with insertion data (excluding `value`) from the parent converter
+- `index`: numeric position of the entity in the parent converter

 ##### Converter String Replacement

-Note that the below details also apply to a string returned from a converter function.
+Remember that the below details also apply to a string returned from a converter function.

 **`variables`** \
 To insert a variable into a converter string, use `{name}`, where `name` is the name of the variable to be inserted.
 If the named variable is "nullish" or non-existent, no replacement is made and the data remains as-is.
 Only letters, numbers, underscores, and periods are valid characters for `name`.